rwickens/automate_PET/README.md

 -----------INFORMATION FOR USER:-----------
-- Three inputs to run the program: weight (kg), dose (mCi), and patient folder (full path needed)
+- One input to run the program: patient folder (full path needed)
-- Example input to run program: python /home/minc/projectfolder/automate_PET.py 102 8.4 /home/minc/projectfolder/patientfolder
+- Example input to run program: python /home/minc/projectfolder/automate_PET.py /home/minc/projectfolder/patientfolder
-- In this patient folder, you must have the IT file, TAL file, GRID file, and T1 file from CIVET.
+- In this patient folder, you must have the PET file, IT file, TAL file, GRID file, and T1 file from CIVET, as well as a txt file containing two numbers separated by a space: weight of patient and dose of radioactivity injected
-- The program searches for files with specific suffixes.
+- The program searches for the above files with specific suffixes.
 The defaults are based on CIVET outputs.
 These are customizable in the JSON configuration file.
 - In the project directory, keep the JSON configuration file.
 In this file, you can change defaults (e.g, mask (reference tissue) used, standard template used), and suffixes for your file naming conventions.
 - If the JSON config is not present, program will look for WM mask file (WM_0.99_new.mnc) and MNI standard template file (mni_icbm152_t1_tal_nlin_sym_09c.mnc) in this project folder.
 - Note: This program will overwrite files (if the file name of one of your ouputs already exists in that folder).